 Confessions of a Consumerist

 Like every New York City college girl, I babysit.
-A few times, I babysat for the Mallachis, a lovely family in the Upper East Side.
+A few times, I babysat for the Mallachis, a lovely family in the Upper West Side.
 They live in the type of building that has two elevators—one for the guests and one for the Chinese takeout—and two different doormen to make sure that no door goes unopened.
-It’s an elegantly appointed, patchouli-scented apartment and has what look like Ming vases on window sills facing Central Park.
+It’s an elegantly appointed, patchouli-scented apartment and has what look like Ming vases on window sills facing Riverside Park.
 They probably aren’t Ming vases, but it’s the kind of apartment where they totally could be.
 If the Mallachis told me that what I thought were their child’s framed scribblings were actually Picasso’s early sketches, I would kind of shrug and think, Makes sense.

-Their daughter, Amelia, though sweet and friendly most of the time, is spoiled to an almost cliché degree.
+Their daughter, Margaret, though sweet and friendly most of the time, is spoiled to an almost cliché degree.
 The first time I was there, she carefully showed me which 70 of a set of 100 LOL dolls she had.
 She then took me through each corner of her room and identified all her belongings shelf by shelf.
 When it was time for bed, she showed me the six varieties of toothpaste she had, smiling brightly and chirping, “And I have this floss with the butterfly on the box, and also this green floss, and this toothbrush with Hello Kitty, and also this purple toothbrush.
 And this toothbrush is also mine.”

 Before getting the full tour of her bathroom cabinet, we spent almost three hours watching YouTube videos of other children and sometimes a 35-year-old woman with a strangely high-pitched voice unwrapping toys.
-Amelia would watch them unwrap one surprise toy, hit next, and next again.
+Margaret would watch them unwrap one surprise toy, hit next, and next again.
 Each time she’d turn to me and ask, “Wasn’t that one cool?”

 “Why yes,” I said, “How surprising when that mini barrel of sticky sand revealed a small plastic coin instead of a small plastic jewel.
 I am aghast.
 Amazed.”